U.S. Visas

 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Registration Criteria: Appear in person at the Immigration office
+Registration Criteria: Applicants must appear in person at the Malaysian Immigration office.

-Procedure for Obtaining: Submit national ID card (MyKad) or NRIC
+Procedure for Obtaining: Submit a national ID card (MyKad) or NRIC

 Alternate Documents:

-• Certificate of Identity – Issued by the Immigration Department of Malaysia.
-It meets the requirement of INA 101(a)(30) only when a Malaysian Reentry Visa and Reentry Permit are enclosed thereon.
+• Certificate of Identity: Issued by the Immigration Department of Malaysia.
+It meets the requirements of INA 101(a)(30) only when a Malaysian Reentry Visa and Reentry Permit are enclosed on it.

-• Emergency Certificate – This certificate is issued by the local Malaysian Immigration Department or a Malaysian Diplomatic or Consular Representative overseas to a Malaysian citizen on an emergency basis when the citizen is unable to provide required documentary evidence for a Malaysian passport.
-The certificate is dark brown, 3 and 3/4 inches wide and 6 inches long, consists of 12 pages, and shows the name, date and place of birth, and nationality of the bearer.
-The document meets the requirements of INA 101(a)(30) of the Act.
-However, consular officers should ensure the document is endorsed to meet the requirements of INA 212(a)(7)(B).
+• Emergency Certificate: Issued by the local Malaysian Immigration Department or a Malaysian Diplomatic or Consular Representative overseas to a Malaysian citizen in an emergency when the citizen cannot provide the required documents for a Malaysian passport.
+The certificate is dark brown, 3 and 3/4 inches wide and 6 inches long.
+It consists of 12 pages, and shows the name, date, place of birth and the bearer’s nationality.
+Consular officers must make sure the document is endorsed to meet the requirements of INA 212(a)(7)(B).

-Other Documents Available: For more information, click here.
+Other Documents Available: For more information, visit the Immigration Department of Malaysia, Certification of Identity website.

 Not applicable